Frequently Asked Questions

 Why do I have to provide so much information?

 Every family is unique.
-Providing information helps create a picture of your individual situation and helps assure that we are consistent with all families in reviewing their information.
+Providing information helps create a picture of your individual situation and helps assure that we are consistent with all applicants.

 How is the information I provided used?

 The information is placed into a model to calculate an expected tuition contribution.
 This contribution is based on your income, expenses, and family size.
 In the base model, expenses are capped and some expenses are not considered at all.
-So for example, housing expenses above a specified level are not factored in and credit card debt is not considered at all.
-To figure out the aid, the expected tuition contribution is compared to the total expected tuition to be paid for all children at all tuition paying K-12 schools.
+For example, housing expenses above a specified level are not factored in and credit card debt is not considered at all.
+To calculate the amount of aid, the expected tuition contribution is compared to the total expected tuition to be paid for all children at all tuition paying K-12 schools.

 Who has access to the information I provided?